 The social and emotional well-being and resilience of all our pupils is very important to us at Moorlands.
 The School continues to fund a nurture group to ensure pupils who require nurture readily have access.
 A LSP supports the development of social skills at lunch times in the KS2 playground through organising structured games.
-The school employed an ELSA September 2022 and this has had a massive impact on pupils and their families to support school attendance and social and emotional concerns.
+The school's ELSA this has had a massive impact on pupils and their families to support school attendance and social and emotional concerns.

-Overall attendance in 2020/21 was higher than in the preceding 2 years at 96%, although 2022/23 attendance was 91%.
-At times when all pupils were expected to attend school, absence among disadvantaged pupils was 7% higher than their peers and persistent absence 21% higher.
-These gaps are larger than in previous years, which is why attendance is a focus of our current plan and why the school is has an Attendance Officer SLA (3 years initially).
+Overall attendance in 2020/21 was higher than in the preceding 3 years at 96%, although 2023/24 attendance was slightly higher at 92%.
+At times when all pupils were expected to attend school, absence among disadvantaged pupils was 7% higher than their peers and persistent absence 34% higher.
+These gaps are larger than in previous years, which is why attendance is a focus of our current plan and why the school has an Attendance Officer SLA (3 years initially).
 This has resulted in referral to Attendance and Prosecution and fines being issued.
 The school this also has a high number of parents who take their child on holiday during term-time.

 Our assessments and observations indicated that pupil behaviour, wellbeing and mental health are still significantly impacted primarily due to COVID-19-related issues from the previous years.
 The impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
-We are built on this approach with the activities detailed in this plan such as the employment and training of an ELSA, a senior leader completed the Senior Mental Health DFE funded trained and the school achieved the Values Based Education Mark and the Well-Being Charter Mark.
-The school is seeing the impact of COVID years on pupils' social development.
+We built on this approach through the role of our ELSA, the whole school CPD on Raising Attainment by Wellbeing.
+The school introduced 'Permission to Feel' emotions in all classes and also worked with Barnados to provide parenting programmes for parents..